 In 1868, in Haussmann’s Paris, an improved viewing / public exhibition space for viewing bodies opened at this morgue.
 In the improved building, the noyée de la Seine where processed, placed naked onto marble tables, their belongings hung on nearby pegs, and their bodies displayed visibly to the public.
 Locals called them Les Macchabées and would plan their day around viewings.

-The Morgue receives corpses, not recognized, which have been taken away from the river, or found within the jurisdiction of the prefecture of police, with which it is connected (2nd division, 4th office).
+The Morgue receives corpses, not recognized, which have been taken away from the river or found within the jurisdiction of the prefecture of police, with which it is connected (2nd division, 4th office).
 It is open to the public from morning to night: but bodies are received there at any hour of the day or night.
-They remain exposed there three days, unless claimed sooner.
+They remain exposed there for three days unless claimed sooner.